 As you’re sitting there at the breakfast table sipping your orange juice, has it ever occurred to you to ask just what citrus trees are?
-My guess is no but, in fact, there are many different types of citrus, each with their own particular citrus growing requirement and flavor nuances.
+My guess is no but, in fact, there are many different types of citrus, each with its own particular citrus growing requirement and flavor nuances.
 While you’re drinking your juice, keep reading to find out about different citrus tree varieties and other citrus fruit information.

 What are Citrus Trees?

 What is the difference between citrus vs. fruit trees?
 Citrus trees are fruit trees, but fruit trees are not citrus.
-That is, the fruit is the seed bearing part of the tree that is usually edible, colorful and fragrant.
+That is, the fruit is the seed-bearing part of the tree that is usually edible, colorful, and fragrant.
 It is produced from a floral ovary after fertilization.
 Citrus refers to the shrubs or trees of the family Rutaceae.

 Citrus Fruit Information

-Citrus cultivars can be found from northeastern India east through the Malay Archipelago and south into Australia.
+Citrus cultivars can be found from northeastern India, east through the Malay Archipelago, and south into Australia.
 Both oranges and pummelos were mentioned in ancient Chinese writings dating from 2,400 BC and lemons were written in Sanskrit around 800 BC.

 In the continental United States, citrus was first introduced by the early Spanish explorers in Saint Augustine, Florida in 1565.
-Citrus production thrived in Florida by the late 1700’s when the first commercial shipments were made.
+Citrus production thrived in Florida by the late 1700s when the first commercial shipments were made.
 At or around this time, California was introduced to citrus crops, although it was much later that commercial production began there.
-Today, citrus is grown commercially in Florida, California, Arizona and Texas.
+Today, citrus is grown commercially in Florida, California, Arizona, and Texas.